St. Jude Memphis Marathon Relay

 - Relay bibs cannot be personalized.

 - If a team member must leave the team, contact us at firstname.lastname@example.org.
 We’ll remove the team member and refund the member's registration fee.
-Please allow 5-10 days for the refund to post to your credit card.
-The deadline to receive a refund is 11/15/2014.

 - Replacement team members must contact email@example.com to register.
 The new team member will be required to pay the registration fee.